faisal244/mini-project-word-guess-game/README.md

 # Week 4 mini project - Word Guess

-In this activity, you will to build a game using JavaScript and Web APIs.
+In this activity, you will build a game using JavaScript and Web APIs.

 ## Acceptance Criteria